Linear stability analysis on the onset of viscous fingering due to a non monotonic viscosity profile for immiscible fluids: Introduction

 \section{Introduction}

-Saffman-Taylor instability \cite{Taylor58} may arise when two fluids of different viscosity are pushed by a pressure gradient through two plane parallel plates (Hele Shaw cell).
-It is well known, both experimentally and theoretically, that when a less viscous Newtonian fluid displaces a more viscous one develop a fingering instability at the interface between both immiscible fluids \cite{Faber95}.
-For non Newtonian fluids, an unexpected propagation of fractures develop in the invaded fluid \cite{Nittmann85,Wilson90,Mora10}.
+Saffman-Taylor instability \cite{Taylor58} may arise when two fluids of different viscosities are pushed by a pressure gradient through two horizontal parallel plates (Hele-Shaw (HS) cell).
+It is well known, both experimentally and theoretically, that when a less viscous Newtonian fluid displaces a more viscous one, a fingering instability develops at the interface between both immiscible fluids \cite{Faber95}.
+For non Newtonian fluids, an unexpected propagation of fractures may develop in the invaded fluid for specific conditions \cite{Nittmann85,Wilson90,Mora}.

-Recent experiments and numerical simulations have shown the possibility of viscous fingering in the presence of non monotonic viscosity profiles under stable conditions for miscible fluids.
-Destabilization of the interface of a viscous fluid displacing a less viscous one have been shown to occur in the presence of chemical reactions \cite{Riolfo12}, for a non-ideal water-alcohol mixture \cite{Haudin16}, or for differential diffusion of two species \cite{Mishra10}.
-Theoretical predictions of this behavior for reacting miscible fluids show that even if the front is initially stable, reactions taking place at the interface may destabilize it \cite{Tan86,Manickam93,Schafroth07,Hejazi10,Nagatsu11}.
-In these papers, the existence of a chemical reaction at the interface proved to be necessary for the observed unstable behavior.

-In this work, we present a linear stability analysis for the onset of viscous fingering for two \emph{immiscible fluids} under stable conditions subject to a non monotonic viscosity profile.